 This drink by Aaron Deary for Philadelphia’s R&D is textured, subtly herbal, fresh and vaguely familiar— a Paloma after a day of self-care.
-With tequila, hoja santa (a large Mexican leaf with peppery, herbaceous flavors), Chinese five-spice, tarragon, grapefruit, coconut milk and club soda, he admits that calling it a Paloma is a bit of a stretch.
-And without spices, Deary says it wouldn’t be much of a milk punch either; unlike the more traditional Clarified Milk Punch, this one contains no dairy.
+With tequila, hoja santa (a large Mexican leaf with peppery, herbaceous flavors), Chinese five spice, tarragon, grapefruit, coconut milk and club soda, he admits that calling it a Paloma is a bit of a stretch.
+And without spices, Deary says it wouldn’t be much of a milk punch either.
+Because, unlike the more traditional Clarified Milk Punch, this one contains no dairy.
 “It’s about taking something that people recognize and combining it with something they’ve never seen before,” he says.

 - 6 ounces blanco tequila